Quick Comparison: Dyson V9 vs V15 Detect

 - 12-inch hair: 98%

-Despite its lower airflow output, the Dyson V9 performed exceptionally well in these tests, achieving near-perfect results when averaged across all hair-length trials.
+Even with its lower airflow output, the Dyson V9 performed exceptionally well in these tests, achieving near-perfect results when averaged across all hair-length trials.
 While it didn’t reach 100% pickup in the 11- and 12-inch strand tests, it came very close.

 Dyson V15 Results